Whether you’re going to hunker down or evacuate, here’s what you need to do to prepare your truck and camper for an approaching hurricane.

 The primary concerns from a hurricane are storm surge flooding, driving rain and rain sourced flooding, damaging high winds, and the potential for tornadoes.
 Again, we want to state that truck campers are not designed to withstand these powerful forces of nature and shelter needs to be found in a solid and permanent structure during a hurricane.

-Once suitable shelter has been found, truck camper owners need to secure their truck and camper before the storm and make preparations should the storm affect the availability of power, water, food, and other resources.
+Once suitable shelter has been found, truck camper owners need to secure their truck and camper before the storm and make preparations should the storm affect the availability of power, water, food, required medications, and other resources.
 Plans should also be made for further evacuation if the hurricane changes course.

 Before the Hurricane

 If your truck and camper are separated, load your truck camper onto your truck before the wind from the hurricane approaches.
-Loading a truck camper in high winds would not only be difficult, but potentially dangerous.
+Loading a truck camper in high winds would not only be difficult, but dangerous.

 Make sure all camper windows and vents are firmly closed.
 Check the roof to make sure that your television antenna is down and that anything loose is properly secured.
 If there are any removable items on your camper, remove them and place them inside the camper or your permanent residence.
 These items could include bikes, lawn chairs, fishing rods, or anything else high winds could turn into projectiles.